Maycoooz/ELT_olist/README.md

 ### Prerequisites
 - [Anaconda](https://www.anaconda.com/download) or Miniconda installed
+- A GitHub collaborator invite accepted from Marcus — required to push changes to the repo
 - The service account JSON key file — ask the project owner (Marcus) to share it with you securely
 - A Google account added to the GCP project by Marcus — required to view data and run queries in the BigQuery console (see below)

 ---

-### For the project owner only — adding members to GCP
+### For the project owner only — adding members to GitHub and GCP

 > Skip this section if you are not the project owner.
-Send your Google account email to Marcus.
+Send your GitHub username and Google account email to Marcus.

+**GitHub — add as collaborator:**
+1. Go to the GitHub repo → **Settings → Collaborators**
+2. Click **Add people**
+3. Enter the group member's GitHub username
+4. They will receive an email invite — they must accept it before they can push

+**GCP — grant BigQuery access:**
 1. Go to [GCP Console](https://console.cloud.google.com) and select the `olist-498903` project
 2. Navigate to **IAM & Admin → IAM**
 3. Click **Grant Access**